You’ll love this Instant Pot Cilantro Lime Rice recipe.

-If you don’t have fresh cilantro, look for cilantro paste in the produce or frozen section of your supermarket.
+If you don’t have fresh cilantro, look for cilantro paste in your supermarket’s produce or frozen section.

-It’s a bowl of flavorful rice perfect to pair with any Mexican food or Mexican recipes like an enchilada, tacos, fajitas, and more.
+It’s a bowl of flavorful rice perfect to pair with Mexican food or Mexican recipes like an enchilada, tacos, fajitas, etc.

 The fresh flavor and easy recipe make this one of my favorite ways to make white fluffy rice.